 - Apple Inc Total Sales in 2014 = $182.795

 - Cash as % of Total Sales = 13.844 / 182.795 ~ 7.5%

 Though we see that there is nothing too exciting about the Cash here, but if we closely look at all the Investments, we note that Apple Inc has a huge pile $13.844 bn (cash & cash equivalent) + $11.233 bn (short term investments) + $130.162 bn (long term investments) = $155.2 bn.
 Is this for a suitable acquisition target?

-In another case, where there is huge pile of up cash for capital intensive firms would imply an investment in a big project or a machinery.
+In another case, where there is a huge pile of up cash for capital-intensive firms would imply an investment in a big project or a machinery.

 Colgate’s Cash and Cash Equivalents Example